dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleOrganicTaskGetAdvancedResultInfo.md

 > `optional` **items**: [`BaseSerpElementItem`](../classes/BaseSerpElementItem.md)[]

-contains arrays of elements available in the list
+items present in the element

 #### Defined in

-main.ts:36796
+main.ts:36829

 ***